jennyk1989/team-profile-generator/README.md

 * [Questions](#Questions)
 ## Installation 📥
 Node.js, npm Jest, and npm Inquirer need to be installed in order to run this application.
-Node.js can be installed from the Node.js website and initialized using "node init" in the command terminal.
+Node.js can be installed from the Node.js website and initialized using "npm init" in the command terminal.
 After cloning the repositoring, install npm Jest by typing "npm install --save-dev jest" in the command terminal and install inquirer by typing "npm install inquirer" in the command terminal.
 ## Usage